 Set up a Queue in Teams

-To create a queue, you first need to create a Triage Team in Teams.
+To create a queue, you first need to create an agent team (formerly triage team).

 - Naming conventions for Triage Teams are helpful - consider using something similar across all Triage Teams, like "[Team Name] - Triage"